apollographql/apollo-server/docs/source/features/plugins.md

 ### `validationDidStart`

-The `validationDidStart` request life-cycle event will receive the request context as the first argument.
+The `validationDidStart` request lifecycle event will receive the request context as the first argument.
 Since parsing would have been successful prior to validation, the `document` AST will be present.

 #### TypeScript signature